 Whether a person is entering a drug rehabilitation facility of their own volition or at the request of another party, the time spent in drug rehab should be viewed as a great opportunity to set life straight.

 If a person is dealing with drug and alcohol issues, the best place to get help is a reputable facility with highly trained counselors who deal with these difficult issues on a daily basis.
 Drug rehab is not prison or any other type of purgatory.
 Drug rehab is a sanctuary where the addict can learn a new way of living while enjoying a period of rest, relaxation and rejuvenation.

 Why Are You Here?

 Most people enter drug rehab when their lives on the outside become unmanageable.
 These people are losing all hope and perspective while they go through the daily turmoil of chasing one more hit or one more drink.
 They are alienating loved ones, friends and co-workers.
 They are losing their homes, jobs and personal belongings.
-The are also losing their confidence, self-esteem and integrity.
+They are also losing their confidence, self-esteem, and integrity.
 All of life’s structure seems to disappear and everything around them seems to be crashing to the ground.
 Many people try to repair the damage on their own, but usually with disastrous results.
 If this sounds at all familiar, drug rehab is the right place to start the healing.

 The First Step